Bembem11/Google-Query/README.md

 ```
 <img width="654" alt="query 1" src="https://github.com/user-attachments/assets/7f0fdf4f-7e7e-4d82-bb9d-35ccefb391e1">

 One of the main benefits I’ve experienced is easier data management.
-I can retrieve and manipulate data more efficiently, saving me time to explore the data by organizing and filtering large datasets so I can easily identify trends and patterns and gain better insights.
+I can retrieve and manipulate data more efficiently, saving me time to explore the data by organizing and filtering large datasets.
+I can identify trends and patterns and gain better insights.